-Government shutdown closes parts of Washington state national parks, cuts search and rescue staff
+Government shutdown closes parts of Washington state national parks, cuts search-and-rescue staff

 “There are visitors in the park currently,” said Kathy Steichen, chief of interpretation and education at Mount Rainier National Park, who was about to switch off her phone in deference to the shutdown.

-Search and rescue staff are at minimal levels, she added.
-An incident commander is on hand – standard procedure for special events, emergency situations or other unusual circumstances such as a government shutdown.
+Search-and-rescue staff are at minimal levels, she added.
+An incident commander is on hand — standard procedure for special events, emergency situations or other unusual circumstances such as a government shutdown.
 But if people get in trouble in the park, they should not expect the usual response.

-“We want to make sure that folks know that our emergency response time is not the same as if we were fully staffed,” Steichen said.
+“We want to make sure that folks know that our emergency-response time is not the same as if we were fully staffed,” Steichen said.

+Likewise, information will be harder to come by during the shutdown, as park staff are not monitoring social media or providing updates on conditions.

+It’s a similar situation at other national parks and facilities operated by NPS in Washington.
+There are about 10 of them, including recreation areas, historic sites and the big three national parks: Mount Rainier, North Cascades, and Olympic.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.